 - Go to the 3D Nodes tab.
 Then add a screen for each of your displays.

-- In the screen properties, scroll down to ADVANCED and add the corresponding Configuration file path (.ini file) and Channel Name.
+- In the screen properties, scroll down to ADVANCED and add the corresponding Configuration file path (.ini file) and Channel Name (that you chose in the.ini) .
 Then press ENTER.

 You should now see the coordinate values locked and overwritten by the loaded warper.